RenderToolbox/mexximp/mPath/README.md

  * `q{2}{1}` says for each element, get the value of the "quack" field.
  * `q{2}{2}` says pass each value to the @abs function.

-Finally, we collect all the values returned from @abs and find the index of the first maximum.
-We return this index in a path that answers our query:
+Finally, we collect all the values from @abs and return the index of the first maximum:
 ```
 p2 = mPathQuery(s, q)
 p2 =
-    'baz'   [3]
+    3
 ```

 So, it was the 3rd element of the "baz" array that had the highest absolute value of "quack".